 Where: Put-in-Bay, Ohio

-How much: $5 to ride the elevator to the top of the monument
+How much: $10, which includes a an elevator ride to the top of the monument

 Where: Near Glen Arbor, Michigan

 RELATED: Conquering the Sleeping Bear Dunes

 5. National Mall and Memorial Parks

 If you're heading to Washington, DC, there's a very slim chance that you WON'T visit an NPS-managed site.

 The entire National Mall and its iconic memorials are all run by the National Park Service.
 This includes the Lincoln Memorial, Washington Monument, WWII Memorial, Vietnam Veterans Memorial, and Martin Luther King, Jr. Memorial, among others.

 Just make sure to wear good walking shoes – the Mall is huge!